 On October 20, 2009, the State issued 2009 Series 1 Petroleum Inspection Fee Revenue Refunding Bonds in the amount of \$117.5 million.
-The FY 2011-12 and FY 2010-11 debt service payments for the 2009 Series 1 Petroleum Inspection Fee Revenue Refunding Bonds consisted only of interest.
-The first principal payment on this issue comes due in FY 2013-14.
+The FY 2012-13 and FY 2011-12 debt service payments for the 2009 Series 1 Petroleum Inspection Fee Revenue Refunding Bonds consisted only of interest.
+The first principal payment on this issue comes due on July 1, 2013, which is in FY 2013-14.
 In addition, only interest has been paid on the extendible municipal commercial paper since December 11, 2009.
-As of June 30, 2012, and June 30, 2011, revenue obligations outstanding totaled \$188.7 million and consisted of \$117.5 million in revenue bonds and \$71,150,000 in extendible municipal commercial paper.
+As of June 30, 2013, and June 30, 2012, revenue obligations outstanding totaled \$188.7 million and consisted of \$117.5 million in revenue bonds and \$71.2 million in extendible municipal commercial paper.

-The debt service coverage ratio, calculated as the ratio of petroleum inspection fees remitted by the State to the trustee divided by the senior debt service payments made during each fiscal year, excluding amounts related to bond refundings, was 12.88 in FY 2011-12 and 10.57 in FY 2010-11.
-The FY 2011-12 debt service coverage ratio was calculated based on \$74,328,226 in petroleum inspection fees remitted by the State to the trustee, and senior debt service payments of \$5,769,535.
-In FY 2010-11, the calculated ratio was based on \$73,808,676 in petroleum inspection fees remitted by the State to the trustee, and senior debt service payments of \$6,985,489.
+The debt service coverage ratio, calculated as the ratio of petroleum inspection fees remitted by the State to the trustee divided by the senior debt service payments made during each fiscal year, excluding amounts related to bond refundings, was 12.51 in FY 2012-13 and 12.88 in FY 2011-12.
+The FY 2012-13 debt service coverage ratio was calculated based on \$71,899,817 in petroleum inspection fees remitted by the State to the trustee, and senior debt service payments of \$5,748,972.
+In FY 2011-12, the calculated ratio was based on \$74,328,226 in petroleum inspection fees remitted by the State to the trustee, and senior debt service payments of \$5,769,535.

-Petroleum inspection fees not retained by the trustee for debt service are transferred by the trustee to the State.
+Petroleum inspection fees not retained by the trustee for debt service are transferred from the trustee to the State.
 Petroleum inspection fee revenue, up to the amount authorized by statute, is used to pay PECFA claims, PECFA administrative costs, and other costs and transfers, including optional transfers to the trustee for early redemption of revenue obligations.
-Petroleum inspection fees transferred to the State were \$66.5 million in FY 2011-12, \$67.9 million in FY 2010-11, and \$61.3 million in FY 2009-10, as shown in Table B. As discussed previously, in October 2009 the State issued revenue refunding bonds for early redemption of the program's other outstanding bond issues.
-The scheduled debt service payments on the October 2009 issue are for interest only until FY 2013-14.
-As a result, fewer petroleum inspection fees have been retained by the trustee since FY 2009-10 for debt service payments and, therefore, more funds were available for transfer to the State.
+Petroleum inspection fees transferred to the State were \$41.9 million in FY 2012-13, \$66.5 million in FY 2011-12, and \$67.9 million in FY 2010-11, as shown in Table B. As discussed previously, in October 2009 the State issued revenue refunding bonds for early redemption of the program's other outstanding bond issues.
+The scheduled debt service payments on the October 2009 issue were for interest only until FY 2013-14, when the scheduled debt service payments began to include both principal and interest.
+Because funds are accumulated in advance to make debt service payments, more petroleum inspection fees were retained by the trustee for debt service in FY 2012-13 compared to FY 2011-12 and FY 2010-11.
+Therefore, fewer funds were available for transfer to the State.